-Students will develop an understanding of geology,

-oceanography, meteorology and astronomy.
+Students will develop an understanding of geology, oceanography, meteorology and astronomy.

-NOTE: This course is part of a sequence of courses that must be taken by all students in order to prepare for, and to satisfy, the MISA state testing requirements.
+NOTE: This course is part of a sequence of courses that can be taken by all students in order to prepare for, and to satisfy, the MD Environmental Literacy requirements.